 Universal Console is able to both secure access to systems that control or store personal data, and leave a comprehensive audit trail, so that security can be clearly demonstrated.
 It acts as a single access gateway to all servers and network devices, eliminating two of the most common security risks today: privileged user access and lack of unified audit controls.

-UC eliminates shared user credentials and passwords, controlling access to systems on a per-user basis, without modifying the target system.
+Universal Console eliminates shared user credentials and passwords, controlling access to systems on a per-user basis, without modifying the target system.
 Administrators gain tight control over who has access to which information, and can alter these permissions at the touch of a button.
 Recording and playback features enable them to review user sessions the actions they performed; it is also quick and easy to suspend or revoke access automatically when employees or contractor perform prohibited actions, or when they leave the company.
 It has never been easier to have a comprehensive overview of who has access to what data.

 Article 32 of the GDPR demands that organizations instigate a ‘process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing’.
-Here, once again, Restorepoint helps fulfil the GDPR’s criteria.
+Here, once again, Restorepoint helps fulfil the GDPR’s criteria and requirements.
 It not only ensures that recovery from outages is as quick and straightforward as possible, but it also delivers comprehensive auditing of system configurations for compliance purposes.

 Restorepoint's compliance engine provides continual visibility of compliance status by automatically detecting changes in configuration, tracking against configuration policies and baselines, without intrusive network scans.